isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         ]
     }

-This concept can be extended further.
+This concept can be extended further by using reservations in conjunction with option class-tagging (see :ref:`option-class-tagging`).
 A good real-life scenario might be a situation where some customers of an ISP have not paid their bills.
-A new class can be defined to use an alternative default router that, instead of relaying traffic, redirects those customers to a captive portal urging them to bring their accounts up to date.
+These customers need to be assigned an alternate router, that instead of relaying traffic, redirects those customers to a captive portal urging them to bring their accounts up to date.
+Reservations can be used to assign a client to the "blocked" class that is subsequently used to determine the router option value as shown
+below:

 ::

     "Dhcp4": {
         "client-classes": [
             {
-                "name": "blocked",
-                "option-data": [
-                    {
-                        "name": "routers",
+                "name": "blocked"
-                        "data": "192.0.2.251"
             }
-                ]
-            }
         ],
         "reservations": [
-            // Clients on this list will be added to the KNOWN class.
+            // Clients in this list will be added to the KNOWN class.
 Some
             // will also be added to the blocked class.
+            {
-            { "hw-address": "aa:bb:cc:dd:ee:fe",
+              "hw-address": "aa:bb:cc:dd:ee:fe",
-              "client-classes": [ "blocked" ] },
+              "client-classes": [ "blocked" ]
+            },
+            {
-            { "hw-address": "11:22:33:44:55:66" }
+                "hw-address": "11:22:33:44:55:66"
+            }
         ],
-        "reservations-in-subnet": true,
+        "reservations-global": true,

         "subnet4": [
             {